Skip to main content

 Is ERPClaw really open source?

-Yes. open source license, the entire avansaber/erpclaw repo is public, no Enterprise-only features, no paid upsell tier.
-The 478 foundation actions and 3,126 actions across 46 modules are all in the open repo.
+Yes.
+Every line is GPL v3 open source.
+The avansaber/erpclaw repo is public, no Enterprise-only features, no paid upsell tier.
+Every action across the platform is in the open repo.
 Read the source, fork it, run it on your laptop, ship it inside a client deployment.
-The license is GPL v3.

 What's the difference between AI-native and AI-decorated?